AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.1.md

 - GAME-9224 Cannot switch project when compiling
 - GAME-9227 Pressing Delete to delete the selected unit just drag-and-dropped into the level does not work
 - GAME-9169 Compression settings not showing up on clips when selected in **Asset Browser**
-- GAME-9168 Skeleton Editor - Need to adjust icons in tree where animaiton is off to be more transparent, color should match the darker/grayed text
+- GAME-9168 Skeleton Editor - Need to adjust icons in tree where animation is off to be more transparent, color should match the darker/grayed text
 - GAME-9195 **Asset Browser** search by Path returns an asset whose name matches but whose path does not
 - GAME-9194 **Property Editor**: Clicking on the color swatch no longer brings up the color picker dialog
-- GAME-9172 [AnimController] engine errror on unwanted motion mixer refresh
+- GAME-9172 [AnimController] engine error on unwanted motion mixer refresh
 - GAME-9215 **Asset Preview** is not showing the mesh and showing Bones
 - GAME-9167 **Asset Preview** viewport is grey on remote device
 - GAME-9165 **Dependency** tool does not allow expanding the size of the Uses list box